 Listen.
-The logs in the fireplace shift, releasing a collection of snaps and pops into the air.
+The logs in the fireplace shift, releasing a collection of snaps and pops.
 The wind howls, rising and falling as it makes its way through some unseen crack.
 The walls groan as they settle.
 The scene conducts itself in a natural rhythm, discomforting, but right.
 To be in tune with this rhythm is key if one is to notice the…aberrations.

 The solid thump on an upstairs floorboard.